Standard Deviation Calculator

 What is standard deviation?

 The standard deviation is a measure of the variability in a dataset.
 In other words, the standard deviation describes how "spread-out" the data is around the mean.
+This calculator deals with separate data points, but we also have a dedicated grouped data standard deviation calculator for ranged data.

 A high standard deviation indicates that a dataset is more spread out.

-A low standard deviation indicates that the data is more tightly clustered around the mean, or less spread out.
+A low standard deviation indicates that the data is more tightly clustered around the mean or less spread out.

 Can you imagine what a standard deviation looks like?
 While you can calculate the standard deviation for any dataset, it can be helpful to visualize the standard deviation for normally distributed data.
-The empirical rule states that for any dataset which approximates a normal distribution, about 68% of the data will fall within one standard deviation from the mean, shown on the figure below.
+The empirical rule states that for any dataset which approximates a normal distribution, about 68% of the data will fall within one standard deviation from the mean, shown in the figure below.

 Standard deviation formula